 Why isn't he winning?

-Yeah, there have been some some flip-flops and nothing wrong.
+Yeah, there have been some flip-flops.

-Even Fox News, Chris Wallace did a rotten job interviewing him Sunday night.
+Even Fox News, Chris Wallace, did a rotten job interviewing him Sunday night.

 Well, look, Romney's problem is trying to reconcile what he said with how he governs.

-Yeah, was was pretty good.
+Yeah, was pretty good.

 Although, you know, I was really disappointed in his response to the Social Security question.

-What is this nonsense about, well, we'll cut back benefits for the upper income.
+What is this nonsense about, well, we'll cut back benefits for the upper income?

-Isn't social security supposed to be a contract?
+Isn't Social Security supposed to be a contract?

 I mean, just think about this.

-If this were a Democrat talk show, oh, except those don't work, I forgot about that.
+If this were a Democrat talk show, except those don't work.

-But if it were bankrupt.
+But if it were.

-But if it were, I mean, somebody was was doing what you're doing, instead of saying, I'd like to have uh a beer with mill he doesn't drink, I'd like to have a ginger ale with Mitt, they could say, you know, this guy, this guy Barack is the only candidate I'd like to sit down and smoke a joint with.
+I'd like to have a ginger ale with Mitt, they could say, you know, this guy, this guy, Barack, is the only candidate I'd like to sit down and smoke a joint with.

 You know what I'm saying?

-I'm here to talk about Mitt and Well, that's what primaries are for is dissing other candidates.
+Well, that's what primaries are for, is dissing other candidates.

-Um the in the the they keep saying that Mitt runs attack ads.
+They keep saying that Mitt runs attack ads.

 It's not an attack ad.